What factors affect the performance of my mass market broadband internet access service?

 Because many different factors can affect the performance of your mass market broadband internet access service, AT&T does not guarantee specific performance levels (such as of speed or latency) for our mass market broadband internet access services.
 We strive to manage our network to provide you optimal performance.
 The performance you can expect to receive from the mass market broadband internet access services we offer is described below.

 - Wired Service.

 - AT&T offers mass market wired broadband internet access services in discrete speed tiers.
 Our mass market wired broadband internet access customers should expect to see service capability speeds consistent with the median speed of the speed tier of their service plan.
 PLEASE NOTE: The median speeds denote midpoints of speed values observed over a period of time, therefore there is an equal probability of any particular observed speed falling above or below the median speed at any given point of time.

 - Please click here for a list of our wired service offerings and expected speeds.
 To find out which speed tier is well-suited for the types of applications you use most often, please click here.

 - The table below sets forth data showing the expected and actual 24-hours median download and upload speeds for AT&T’s mass market wired broadband internet access services, by transport technology type and speed tier.
 The “Expected Speed” for each Internet speed tier is the anticipated, theoretical speed, based on network design and engineering.
-“Actual Speeds” reflect the median of speed tests conducted between Jan 1st 2019 and May 31st 2019 by AT&T using a software tool installed on the AT&T provided home router for a statistically valid sample of the applicable speed tier which then measures network performance to the closest AT&T Internet access point to the applicable customer.
+“Actual Speeds” reflect the median of speed tests conducted by AT&T using a software tool installed on the AT&T provided home router for a statistically valid sample of the applicable speed tier which then measures network performance to the closest AT&T Internet access point to the applicable customer.
 Please note that customer applications’ throughput can be 3-5% lower than “Actual Speeds” due to IP/Ethernet packet framing overhead.